Tove Lo: 2014–2015: Truth Serum and Queen of the Clouds

-2016-2018: Collaborations, Lady Wood and Blue Lips
+2016–2018: Collaborations, Lady Wood and Blue Lips

 On 19 February 2016, Lo released "Scars", the lead single of the soundtrack to the film The Divergent Series: Allegiant.
 The next month, she was featured on the remix version of the single "Desire" by English band Years & Years, which charted in Belgium and Sweden.
 In the same month, she appeared as a featured artist on Nick Jonas's "Close", the lead single from his third studio album Last Year Was Complicated.
 The track peaked at number 14 on the US Billboard Hot 100 and received a Platinum certification by the RIAA.
 It also reached the top 20 in Canada and New Zealand.

 Lo was also featured on Australian musician Flume's single "Say It", released on 20 April 2016.
 The track was successful in Oceania, entering the top five in Australia and New Zealand.
 The artist co-wrote Ellie Goulding's "Still Falling For You", the lead single from the soundtrack to the film Bridget Jones's Baby (2016).

 On 28 October 2016, the singer released her second studio album, Lady Wood.
 It topped the album chart in Sweden and peaked at number 11 on the US Billboard 200.
 Its lead single, "Cool Girl", entered the top 30 in Australia and was certified Platinum.
 In New Zealand and Sweden it also made the top 30 where it was certified Gold.
-Five days before to the album's release, Lo announced a European and North American solo tour, the Lady Wood Tour.
+Five days before the album's release, Lo announced a European and North American solo tour, the Lady Wood Tour.
 It would take the singer to twenty-one cities across two continents, beginning on 6 January 2017.
 To promote the record, she released two short films directed by Tim Erem featuring tracks from the album.
 The first, Fairy Dust, was uploaded to YouTube on 31 October 2016 but was removed for a few hours because of the site's policies on sexual content.
 The singer addressed the situation via Twitter, stating that she was not even naked on the clip.
 The next clip, Fire Fade, was released on 25 August 2017.
 In late 2016, Lo was an opening act for Maroon 5's The Maroon V Tour across the United States and promoted her album Lady Wood.